Wojtaz2345982/Simple-Todo-App-with-AI/README.md

 🚀 How to Use
 🔐 Step 1: Explore Authentication
 Register or log in using Supabase’s secure authentication system.

 📝 Step 2: Manage Tasks
 Add, edit, and delete tasks.
 Mark tasks as completed and track progress in real-time.
 🤖 Step 3: Ask AI for Help
 Let AI suggest task priorities, deadlines, or productivity tips based on your workload.

 🔍 Step 4: Learn from the Code
 Dive into the frontend and backend code to understand how each component works together.
+Use it as a reference for building more complex applications.

-🎯 Ideal For
+🎯 Ideal for
-Aspiring full-stack developers practicing real-world app development.
+Aspiring full-stack developers exploring real-world app development.
-Anyone exploring integrations between Supabase, OpenAI, and .NET.
+Developers experimenting with integrations between Supabase, OpenAI, and .NET.
-Developers learning to build React-based UIs with tools like Lovable.dev.
+Beginners learning how to build React-based frontends with tools like Lovable.dev.
-💡 What’s Next?
-Feel free to expand, adapt, or improve this app to suit your needs.
-Whether it’s adding new features, integrating additional APIs, or tweaking the UI, this app is a foundation for learning and growth. 🎉
+Feel free to expand, adapt, or improve this app – it’s meant to be a learning journey! 🎉

-Crafted with ❤️ for developers eager to learn and innovate. 🌍